gyulanemeth/introduction-to-javascript/lesson06/README.md

    - and the Object.create function.
  - Show how inheritance works in Javascript

+Here are some example styles and bands.
+(You don't have to use them all.)

  - Heavy Metal:
     - Iconic band: Iron Maiden
     - Other example bands: Black Sabbath, Metallica